What is an ESC?

 Why is this important?
 An ESC cannot create power, which means that the power into an ESC (from the power source) must equal the power out to the motor.
 There is a small amount of loss in the ESC itself.
 However, Hargrave Technologies' units are typically >95% efficient.

 The output voltage is always less than the input voltage.
 The ESC adjusts the phase current to compensate for the difference (power in must equal power out).
-The relationship between duty cycle and phase current becomes important when designing a BLDC system.
+The relationship between the duty cycle and phase current becomes important when designing a BLDC system.
 If the duty cycle is too low, phase currents can become very large very quickly (for example, a propeller that is too big for a specific motor kV).

 For example, consider a system that is drawing 50 V 100A from a battery.
 The ESC is commanded to operate at 50% duty cycle.
 Therefore, the output voltage to the motor is 25 V (50% duty cycle).
 The ESC will now compensate by increasing the output current to 200A (power in must equal power out; Power = Voltage x Current).